The Agronomy Technician Technical Diploma is a 30 Credit program. The following is a typical semester breakdown of the courses within the program.

 2.00

-Introduces learners to the work environment of an agriculture equipment technician.
-Safety and the use of basic hand and power tools will help the learners work safely and efficiently.
-Additionally, learners will cover various types of equipment safe operation both in a shop and farm environment.
-Learners will be completing agriculture equipment driving examination.
+Explore the work environment of an agriculture equipment technician.
+Learners will practice safe use of basic hand and power tools.
+Additionally, learners will cover various types of equipment safe operation in both a shop and farm environment.
+Learners will complete an agriculture equipment driving examination.

 Conditions